jaydenHYJ/jaydenHYJ.github.io/_pages/about.md

 <div class="about-text" markdown="1">

 I am a **Postdoctoral Research Fellow** at the **Institute of Computational Mechanics × AI, Fudan University**.
-My research focuses on computational mechanics, fatigue life prediction, uncertainty quantification, machine learning for engineering, and finite element analysis.
-I am particularly interested in developing physics-informed and data-driven methods for reliability assessment, performance degradation analysis, and fatigue life prediction of complex engineering systems.
+My research develops physics-informed and data-driven methods for fatigue life prediction, reliability assessment, and performance degradation analysis of complex engineering systems, combining computational mechanics, uncertainty quantification, machine learning, and finite element analysis.

-I received my **Doctor of Engineering in Electronic Information** from Fudan University in 2026.
-My doctoral research addressed the performance degradation mechanisms and multiaxial fatigue life prediction methods of civil aircraft door mechanism systems.
-Before joining Fudan University, I received my **Master of Aeronautical Engineering** (2022) and **Bachelor of Safety Engineering** (2018) from Northwestern Polytechnical University.
+I received my **Doctor of Engineering in Electronic Information** from Fudan University in 2026, with a **Master of Aeronautical Engineering** (2022) and a **Bachelor of Safety Engineering** (2018) from Northwestern Polytechnical University.

-My recent work integrates continuum damage mechanics, Bayesian inference, surrogate modeling, multibody dynamics, and finite element simulation to model fatigue damage and reliability under complex loading and multi-source uncertainty.
-My secondary interests include composite materials, progressive damage simulation, additively manufactured structures, defect-tolerant design, and reliability analysis of aerospace mechanisms.

 My work has appeared in journals including *International Journal of Fatigue*, *Aerospace Science and Technology*, *Engineering Failure Analysis*, and *Propulsion and Power Research*.
-I welcome research collaborations in computational mechanics, fatigue and fracture, reliability analysis, uncertainty quantification, finite element modeling, and AI-assisted engineering simulation.
+I welcome collaborations in fatigue and fracture, reliability analysis, uncertainty quantification, and AI-assisted engineering simulation.

 </div>

 <a class="cv-button" href="files/CV_YJH.pdf">📄 Curriculum Vitae (PDF)</a>

+<span class='anchor' id='publications'></span>

 # 📝 Publications